NimaZeighami/go-goof-proof/README.md

 ### ⚠️ Integer division in Go follows truncation toward zero; see the Go spec’s section on arithmetic operators for the full details.
 ### ⚠️ be careful not to divide an integer by 0; this causes a panic

+##  Floating-points

+### ⚠️ A floating-point number cannot represent a decimal value exactly.
+Do not use them to represent money or any other value that must have an exact decimal representation!
+Use --- instead (a third party library module !! )
+### ⚠️ You can use all the standard mathematical and comparison operators with floats,except %.

+### ⚠️ Dividing a nonzero floating-point variable by 0 returns +Inf or -Inf (positive or negative infinity), depending on the sign of the number.
+Dividing a floating-point variable set to 0 by 0 returns NaN (Not a Number).

+### ⚠️ While Go lets you use == and != to compare floats, don’t do it.
+Because of the inexact nature of floats, two floating-point values might not be equal when you think they should be.
+Instead, define a maximum allowed variance and see if the difference between two floats is less than that.
+This value (sometimes called epsilon) depends on your accuracy needs !

 ---